Hugoberry/PowerQuery/README.md

 # Power Query M Reference
+> [!CAUTION]
+> This repository has been archived and succeeded by [Hugoberry/powerquery-io](https://github.com/Hugoberry/powerquery-io)

 This is a repository that contains the automated scrips for building an up to date Markdown verion of the Power Query M reference documentation.

 The documentation is sourced from #shared structure in Power BI desktop and is published to GitBooks.
 It is easily accessible via https://www.powerquery.io/